I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Later, Austin shared the simple thought that carried him through the darkness of that moment:

-Somewhere between exhaustion and faith, something extraordinary happened.
+Somewhere between his exhaustion and faith, something extraordinary happened!
 Austin didn’t quit.
 He didn’t turn back.
 He kept going until, at last, land appeared close enough to touch.
 When his feet finally met the ground, the battle wasn’t over.
-His body was drained, his strength nearly gone—but his mission remained unfinished.
+His body was drained, his strength nearly gone but his mission remained unfinished.

-Summoning whatever energy he had left, Austin began to run.
+Summoning whatever energy he had left, Austin began to run. (can you believe his strength)?
 For another 1.2 miles (2 kilometers), this exhausted young swimmer pushed forward on pure determination until he could finally reach someone who could call for rescue.

 Rescuers soon reached the water where his family had been left behind.
-There, clinging to a paddleboard, were his mother, brother, and sister—cold, exhausted, but alive.
+There, clinging to a paddleboard, were his mother, brother, and sister cold, exhausted, but alive.
 The outcome could have been tragedy.
-Instead, it became a miracle of survival made possible by the bravery of a thirteen-year-old boy who loved his family more than he feared the ocean.
+But instead, it became a miracle of survival made possible by the bravery of a thirteen-year-old boy who loved his family more than he feared the ocean.

 When reporters later asked Austin about what he had done, his answer revealed something even more powerful than courage.
 He didn’t point to his strength.
 He didn’t claim hero status.
 Instead, he quietly said: